knpuniversity/symfony-journey/knpu/container/definition-unlocked.md

 # Definition Unlocked

-This `Definition` object is massively important in Symfony's DependencyInjection container, and these guys are being built behind-the-scenes all over the place.
-I'll show you how in a second.
+This `Definition` object is massively important to Symfony's container, and in the framework, they're built behind-the-scenes all over the place.
+I'll show you how in a bit.

 Beyond using the class name and passing consructor arguments, there are a bunch of other things that you can train a `Definition` object to do.
-For example, what if you wanted the container to instantiate a service, but then also call an extra method on it *before* passing the service back?
+For example, what if you wanted the container to instantiate a service, but then also call a method on it *before* passing the service back?

-For example, as soon as the logger is created, I want to log a message.
+Suppose that I want to log a message as soon as the logger is created - even before it's returned from the container.
 To do that, use `addMethodCall()`.
 The `Logger` class has a `debug` method on it - pass that as the first argument.
-This is equivalent to `$logger->debug()`.
+This is equivalent to calling `$logger->debug()`.
 Then pass the array of arguments - we have just one, the message we want to log: "The logger just got started":

 [[[ code('82d2097b4b') ]]]